Mary Hartman, Mary Hartman: History and production

 In December 1974, Norman Lear and his entertainment company, Tandem Productions, created a pilot for his new serial, Mary Hartman, Mary Hartman, a satire of the impact of American consumerism.
 The pilot, consisting of two episodes and shot on a $100,000 (equal to $ today) budget, was not picked up by the networks.

 Lear then pursued a syndication strategy by hiring a sales agent to sell the show at the 1976 National Association of Television Program Executives (NATPE) market in San Francisco.
-The mostly independent stations that picked up the show began referring to themselves as the Mary Hartman Network.
+The mostly independent stations that picked up the show began calling themselves the Mary Hartman Network.
 KING-TV of Seattle became the first station to procure syndication rights to Mary Hartman, Mary Hartman.

-Mary Hartman, Mary Hartman was filmed at KTLA Studios in Los Angeles, California.
+Mary Hartman, Mary Hartman was filmed at KTLA Studios in Los Angeles.

 Music

 The theme song, "Premiere Occasion", was selected from the stock music library Southern Library of Recorded Music.
-It was written by British composer Robert Charles Kingston under the pseudonym Barry White and copyrighted in 1965, a full decade before Mary Hartman, Mary Hartman first aired, lending the illusion of a soap opera that already had a long history.
+It was written by British composer Robert Charles Kingston under the pseudonym Barry White and copyrighted in 1965, 10 years before Mary Hartman, Mary Hartman first aired, lending the illusion of a soap opera that already had a long history.
 Incidental music for the series was mostly written by Earle Hagen.

 As country and western singer-songwriter Loretta Haggers, Mary Kay Place sang a number of songs over the course of the series.
-Place wrote some of those songs herself, including "Baby Boy" and "Vitamin L", both of which were released as singles by Columbia Records in 1976.
-"Baby Boy" was a minor hit for Loretta Haggers in the series, which she played to a nationwide audience live on the set of Dinah! in one episode, as well as a minor hit for Place, spending 13 weeks on the Billboard Hot 100 chart and peaking at #60.
-Place also released a full album of Loretta Haggers's music, titled Tonite!
+Place wrote some of those songs herself, including "Baby Boy" and "Vitamin L", both of which were issued as singles by Columbia Records in 1976.
+"Baby Boy" was a minor hit for Loretta Haggers in the series, which she played to a nationwide audience live on the set of Dinah! in one episode, as well as a minor hit for Place, spending 13 weeks on the Billboard Hot 100 chart and peaking at No. 60.
+Place also released a full album of Loretta Haggers's music, Tonite!
 At the Capri Lounge Loretta Haggers.

 Several songs have been written about Mary Hartman, many of them incorporating elements of the theme song.
-All-woman rock group The Deadly Nightshade's disco-flavored "Mary Hartman, Mary Hartman (Theme)" reached #79 on the Hot 100, and at least four other Mary Hartman-related disco songs were released by Vincent Montana Jr., Sammy Davis Jr., Floyd Cramer, and The Marketts during the show's run.
+All-woman rock group The Deadly Nightshade's disco-flavored "Mary Hartman, Mary Hartman (Theme)" reached No. 79 on the Hot 100, and at least four other Mary Hartman-related disco songs were released by Vincent Montana Jr., Sammy Davis Jr., Floyd Cramer, and The Marketts during the show's run.